pytorch/kineto/tb_plugin/README.md

 The “Optimizer.step#SGD.step” and ”enumerate(DataLoader)#_SingleProcessDataLoaderIter.\__next\__”
 are high-level python side functions.

-When you select top-right corner's “Flow events” to ”async”, you can see the relationship between operator and its launched kernels.
+When you select the top-right corner's “Flow events” to ”async”, you can see the relationship between an operator and its launched kernels.
 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/trace_view_launch.PNG)